DDA - TMT¶

 For demonstration purposes, the example dataset has been trimmed to include only 5,000 PSMs.

-base_dir = "https://raw.githubusercontent.com/bertis-informatics/msmu/refs/heads/main/data/sage_tmt"
+base_dir = "https://raw.githubusercontent.com/bertis-informatics/msmu/refs/heads/dev/data/sage_tmt"

 sage_idents = f"{base_dir}/sage/results.sage.tsv"